Expenditures and Use of Funds

 - All expenditures against sponsored project /grant funds require the signature, email approval or approval in electronic workflow of the Principal Investigator of the project/grant and the Director of Grants and Contracts in the Research and Sponsored Programs Office on applicable expenditure documents.

-- Generally, payment or reimbursement for purchases of materials and services requires at the minimum an invoice or receipt from the vendor.
+- Generally, payment or reimbursement for purchases of materials and services requires at the minimum an itemized invoice or receipt from the vendor.
+If purchase is through a payment processor such as Pay Pal or Square, the receipt from the pay processor is not sufficient.
+The itemized invoice or receipt from the actual vendor is required.
 Date of receipt must be documented.
 Purchases made by purchase requisition also require a receiving report and a purchase order (PO) voucher.
 The receiving report must be approved by the individual actually receiving the material and/or the individual authorized to inspect material and certify receipt of materials.

 - Payments for previously approved contractual commitments shall be made against properly detailed invoices or progress payment requests, the terms to be consistent with the terms of the contract.
 All contracts shall be reviewed and executed in accordance with UHV Policy E-12, Contract Administration.

-- Specific documentation requirements for travel and entertainment expenses are addressed in UHV Policy F-1, Reimbursement of Travel, UHV Policy F-5, Travel Arrangements, and UHV Policy B-9, Entertainment and Reimbursement of Other Business Related Expenses.
+- Specific documentation requirements for travel and entertainment expenses are addressed in UHV Policy F-1, Reimbursement of Travel, UHV Policy F-5, Travel Arrangements, and UHV Policy B-9, Entertainment, Discretionary and Reimbursement of Other Business Related Expenses.